Discover more from The Hipcrime Vocab

 This insight led to the development of kin selection theory, which argued that individual organisms would willingly sacrifice themselves for close relatives because their relatives shared a large proportion of the same genetic material.
 In other words, altruistic behaviors could be beneficial for the survival of certain specific genes, even if they reduced the fitness of any specific individual.
 That was what made the gene "selfish," and not that genes necessarily led to selfish behavior, or that genes for selfishness were inherently more adaptive.
 It was ultimately the genes' survival and replication that mattered in the arena of natural selection, argued Dawkins, and not individual organisms.

 This conclusion meant that we would be much more willing to sacrifice ourselves for close relatives than we would for distant strangers.
 Expressing this cold mathematical logic, the biologist J.B.S.
 Haldane supposedly remarked that he was “prepared to lay down his life for eight cousins or two brothers.”
 In other words, altruism was no more than a thinly veiled form of nepotism.
-Haldane and other biologists emphasized that we did not consciously make such calculations, but rather that we were simply meat puppets acting unconsciously according to the survival dictates of packets of DNA.
-Mathematical models were developed showing how certain genes could survive and proliferate even if some of the individuals carrying them engaged in what appeared to be self-sacrificial behaviors.
+Haldane and other biologists emphasized that we did not rationally make such calculations, but rather that we were simply meat puppets unconsciously acting according to the directives of the packets of DNA who use us to propagate themselves.
+Mathematical models were developed showing how certain genes could survive and proliferate even if some of the individuals carrying them engaged in what appeared on the surface to be self-sacrificial behaviors.

-These equations—known as the Price Equations—eventually led to the development of modern group selection theory, which argued that selection pressure on groups could lead to different outcomes than selection pressures working only at the level of individuals or genes alone.
+These equations—known as the Price Equations—eventually led to the development of the modern version of group selection theory, which argued that selection pressure on groups could lead to different outcomes than selection pressures working only at the level of individuals or genetic variants.
 This theory was most recently championed by the biologists E.O.
 Wilson and David Sloan Wilson (no relation) who summed it up as, "Selfishness beats altruism within groups.
 Altruistic groups beat selfish groups.
-Everything else is commentary.2"
+Everything else is commentary.

 But some commentary might be helpful in this instance, so here's some from Dr. Turchin: